kemar-christie/kemar-christie/README.md

 ---

 ### 🎭 Projects & Highlights
-- **[An-Investigation-Into-the-Use-of-IoTs-to-Automate-the-Operation-of-the-NSWMA](https://github.com/kemar-christie/An-Investigation-Into-the-Use-of-IoTs-to-Automate-the-Operation-of-the-NSWMA)**: A research project analyzing operational inefficiencies in Jamaica's NSWMA, proposing IoT-driven solutions to optimize garbage collection and improve waste management operations.
+- **[An-Investigation-Into-the-Use-of-IoTs-to-Automate-the-Operation-of-the-NSWMA](https://github.com/kemar-christie/An-Investigation-Into-the-Use-of-IoTs-to-Automate-the-Operation-of-the-NSWMA)**: A research project analysing operational inefficiencies in Jamaica's NSWMA, proposing IoT-driven solutions to optimise garbage collection and improve waste management operations.

+- **[ABPL-A-Booking-Programming-Language](https://github.com/kemar-christie/ABPL-A-Booking-Programming-Language)**: A Project based on developing a natural language-inspired programming language (ABPL) to simulate real-time bookings, using PLY for language parsing and the Gemini API for dynamic event and transportation data integration.

 Thank you for stopping by!
 Let's connect and build something awesome together. 🚀